-- 54. COURTEOUS USE/LITTER REMOVAL: Operators agree to use docks, harbors, loading ramps, the airport, all CBJ staging areas and related parking facilities in a courteous and responsible manner, and to pay special attention to other users.
-Operators also agree to remove tour and non-tour related litter when frequenting these areas. - 55.
-SPECIAL EVENTS: Operators agree to pay extra attention when using these areas during special events including Salmon Derby and the Fourth of July.
+- 57. COURTEOUS USE/LITTER REMOVAL: Operators agree to use docks, harbors, loading ramps, the airport, all CBJ staging areas and related parking facilities in a courteous and responsible manner, and to pay special attention to other users.
+Operators also agree to remove tour and non-tour related litter when frequenting these areas. - 58.
+SPECIAL EVENTS: Companies agree to pay extra attention when operating during special events including Salmon Derby, Celebration, and the Fourth of July.